-A Tribute to Newcastle and Its People and History
+A Tribute to Newcastle’s People and History

-One of the most astounding things that humans make is a sculpture.
-This monumental metal angel is about the physical toil underground in the mines and the feats of engineering (building ships and bridges) by the people of Newcastle throughout 300 years of the Industrial Revolution.
+This monumental iron angel is about the physical toil underground in the mines and the feats of engineering (building ships and bridges) by the people of the Gateshead area throughout 300 years of the Industrial Revolution.

 But when the Gateshead Council showed him the site, he changed his mind.
 He describes the Angel of the North as

-What It Is
+What is It exactly?

-You really don’t have to search hard to find this imposing angel wings statue!
+You really don’t have to search hard to find this imposing angel wings project.
 Resting atop a hill at Low Eighton beside the M1 Motorway, the Antony Gormley Angel of the North sculpture gazes over a huge valley 2.5 kilometers wide.

 The sculpture of the angel is a massive piece of public art.
 It is 20 meters tall and has a wingspan of 54 meters.
 That means its wingspan is almost as wide as a jumbo jet, and the Angel of the North is as tall as four double-decker buses!

 The famous sculpture looks down upon a small angel garden made by humans that is touching and sad but also sweet.